 For dinner, consider taking in one of New Orleans' old-line restaurants, most of which are found in the French Quarter, for a taste of times gone by.
 Antoine's, the oldest family-run restaurant in the United States (it dates back to 1840) is a good choice, but make sure you have a jacket, fellas, as they're required for men.

 Alternatives: Though the old-line restaurants are tremendous fun, the food itself is less of a draw than the overall ambiance and experience.
 The food is plenty good, but it won't change your life.
 If you're a real foodie, consider dinner at Susan Spicer's Bayona, at 430 Dauphine St., or Emeril Lagasse's NOLA, at 534 Saint Louis St., both of which offer excellent gourmet cuisine that is New Orleans-based with global twists.
-If all that is a bit rich for your blood, or if you've got Creole cuisine fatigue, try Bennachin, at 1212 Royal St.
+If all that is a bit rich for your blood, or if you've got Creole cuisine fatigue, try Bennachin, at 1212 Royal St., which specializes in West African cuisine, and does so beautifully.

 And from there, you can choose your own adventure.
 Head back to the hotel and get a good night's sleep?
 Stroll a bit further down Bourbon and see what kind of trouble you can get into?
 Perhaps a combination of the two?
 It's up to you, friend.